Cosmoon/AutoTrinketSwitcher/README.md

   - Ctrl+Right‑Click: Toggle Auto Switching
 - Trinket buttons (two buttons for slot 13 and 14):
   - Hover: Shows menu; also shows tooltip if enabled
+  - Alt + Hover: Shows full tooltip
 - Trinket menu (shows all your trinkets, bag + equipped):
-  - Shift‑Click: Add/Remove trinket to the priority queue of the clicked slot (Left = 13, Right = 14)
+  - Shift‑Click: Add/Remove trinket to the priority queue of the clicked slot (Left = slot 13, Right = slot 14)
-  - Ctrl‑Left‑Click: Equip in slot 13 AND toggle manual mode for slot 13
-  - Ctrl‑Right‑Click: Equip in slot 14 AND toggle manual mode for slot 14
+  - Ctrl‑Click: Equip in slot AND toggle manual mode for slot (Left = slot 13, Right = slot 14)
   - Right‑Click: Toggle pinned tooltip when tooltip mode is Right‑Click
 - Manual mode “M” badge:
   - Shown on a slot when that slot is manual, or when auto switching is OFF.